Generating diffusions with fractional Brownian motion: Introduction

 The remainder of this article is structured as follows.
-In Section~\ref{sec:precise} we provide a precise interpretation of what we mean by \eqref{e:SDEbasic} when $H < \f12$.
+In Section~\ref{sec:precise} we introduce the assumptions on the nonlinearities $F_i$ as well as the fast process $Y$, we discuss a few examples, and we give provide the statement of our main result.
+In Section~\ref{sec:convSmooth} we then show that solutions to \eqref{e:deltaeps} converge as $\delta \to 0$, which yields in particular a precise interpretation of what we mean by \eqref{e:SDEbasic} when $H < \f12$.
+The strategy of proof is as follows.
 Given a smooth mollification $B^\delta$ of $B$, we first show convergence of $\int_s^t \int_s^r f(u)\, \dot B^\delta(u) du\, g(r)\, \dot B^\delta(r)dr$ as $\delta \to 0$ for any deterministic $H$-H\"older continuous functions $f,g$.
-While we are able to reduce this to existing criteria for canonical rough path lifts of Gaussian processes \cite{FVGaussian,Coutin-Qian} in the case where the two fractional Brownian motions appearing in this expression are independent, the case where they are equal requires more care and relies on a simple trick given in Proposition~\ref{prop:contractWiener}.
-This then allows us to build an infinite-dimensional rough path $\Z^\eps$ (taking values in a space of vector fields on $\R^d$) associated to \eqref{e:SDEbasic} in a similar way as in \cite[Sec.~1.5]{KellyMelb} (see also the ``nonlinear rough paths'' of \cite{NonLin} and \cite{Gehringer-Li-Sieber}) and we reformulate it as an RDE with the nonlinearity given by point evaluation.
-Section~\ref{sec:RD} provides details of the construction of $\Z^\eps$, while Section~\ref{sec:formMain} then uses it to formulate our main technical result, namely Theorem~\ref{theo:mainRP}.
+While we are able to reduce this to existing criteria for canonical rough path lifts of Gaussian processes \cite{FVGaussian,Coutin-Qian} in the case where the two fractional Brownian motions appearing in this expression are independent, the case where they are equal requires a bit more care and relies on a simple trick given in Proposition~\ref{prop:contractWiener}, which is of independent interest.
+This then allows us to build an infinite-dimensional rough path $\Z^\eps$ (taking values in a space of vector fields on $\R^d$) associated to \eqref{e:SDEbasic} in a similar way as in \cite[Sec.~1.5]{KellyMelb} (see also the ``nonlinear rough paths'' of \cite{NonLin} and \cite{Gehringer-Li-Sieber}) and to reformulate \eqref{e:SDEbasic} as an RDE driven by $\Z^\eps$ with nonlinearity given by point evaluation.
+Section~\ref{sec:RD} provides details of the construction of $\Z^\eps$, while Section~\ref{sec:formMain} then uses it to formulate our main technical result, namely Theorem~\ref{theo:mainRP} which shows that $\Z^\eps$ converges to a certain rough path lift of an infinite-dimensional Wiener process with covariance function given by $\Sigma$.
+The remainder of the article is devoted to the proof of this convergence statement.
 Section~\ref{sec:tight} shows tightness of the family $\{\Z^\eps\}_{\eps \le 1}$, while we identify its limit in Section~\ref{sec:limit}.
-The fact that we have convergence of the full infinite-dimensional rough path allows us to conclude that we do not just have convergence of solutions for fixed initial conditions, but of the full solution flow.
-One point of note is that there are two separate sources of randomness, namely the Markov process $Y$ and the fractional Brownian motion $B$.
-Our convergence result is ``annealed'' in the sense that our convergence in law requires both sources, but a number of intermediate results are ``quenched'' in the sense that they hold for almost every realisation of $Y$.
-It is an open question whether our final convergence result also holds in the quenched sense.
+In both sections, the cases $H < \f12$ and $H > \f12$ are treated in a completely different way.